Grassmannian Fusion Frames: Introduction

 \subsection{Motivation}

 When data is transmitted over a communication line, the received message may be corrupted by noise and data loss.
 As an oversimplified example, if the message \verb+1729+ is sent to you, you could receive the noisy message \verb+1728+ or nothing at all.
 Representing data in a way that is resilient to such problems is clearly desirable.
 Expressing data using a redundant frame provides some protection, but some frames work better than others.
 Grassmannian frames are examples of such superior representations.
-Fusion frames are new objects which may be applied in a number of different fields and afford representations of higher dimensional measurements, as opposed to the one dimensional measurements of a traditional frame.
+Fusion frames are objects which may be applied to a number of different fields and afford representations of higher dimensional measurements, as opposed to the one dimensional measurements of a traditional frame.
 We begin by laying a foundation in frame theory in Section \ref{sec:frame}.
-Then we specifize in Section \ref{sec:grass} and generalize in Section \ref{sec:fus} by introducing Grassmannian frames and fusion frames.
-The main result, a construction of Grassmannian fusion frames utilizing Hadamard matrices, is in Section \ref{sec:const}, followed by concluding remarks in Section \ref{sec:con}.
+Then we specialize in Section \ref{sec:grass} and generalize in Section \ref{sec:fus} by introducing Grassmannian frames and fusion frames.
+The main result, a construction of Grassmannian fusion frames utilizing Hadamard matrices, is in Section \ref{sec:const} and is followed by an extension of the construction to a system robust to local erasures in Section~\ref{sec:local}.
+Concluding remarks and a comment about sparsity are in Section \ref{sec:con}.